Eggplant Lasagna

 Instructions

-• Preheat oven to 400°F and place one rack in the middle of the oven and one rack in the upper third.
-Line two baking sheets with a cooling rack.
-Place eggplant slices on racks and season generously with salt.
-Let sit 15 minutes, then dab excess moisture with a paper towel.
-Flip eggplant slices and repeat.
+• Preheat the oven to 400°F. Place one rack in the middle of the oven and one rack in the upper third.
+Line two baking sheets with cooling racks.
+Place the eggplant slices on the racks and season generously with salt.
+Let them sit 15 minutes, then dab excess moisture with a paper towel.
+Flip the eggplant slices and repeat.

-• In a large skillet, heat oil over medium heat.
-Add onion and cook until softened and translucent, 5 minutes.
-Add garlic and Italian seasoning, cooking until fragrant, 1 minute.
+• In a large skillet, heat the oil over medium heat.
+Add the onion and cook until softened and translucent, 5 minutes.
+Add the garlic and Italian seasoning, cooking until fragrant, 1 minute more.
 Season to taste with salt and pepper.
-Add marinara sauce and ¼ cup fresh basil, stirring to combine.
-Simmer until warmed through, 3 minutes.
-Remove from heat.
+Add the marinara sauce and ¼ cup fresh basil, stirring to combine.
+Simmer until warmed through, about 3 minutes.
+Remove from the heat.

-• In a medium bowl, whisk egg, then mix in ricotta, ¾ cup Parmesan, remaining ¼ cup basil, and freshly ground black pepper.
+• In a medium bowl, whisk the egg, then mix in the ricotta, ¾ cup Parmesan, remaining ¼ cup basil, and freshly ground black pepper.

-• In a 13×9 baking dish, pour ⅓ marinara on bottom of pan.
-Top with ⅓ eggplant slices, then ⅓ ricotta mixture, and 1 cup shredded mozzarella cheese.
-Repeat this sequence an additional 2 times, finishing off the final sprinkling of mozzarella cheese with remaining ¼ cup Parmesan and black pepper.
-Lightly grease a sheet of foil and cover lasagna, greased side down, with foil.
-Bake on middle rack until eggplant is softened and cheese is melted, 30 minutes.
-Remove foil.
+• In a 13×9 baking dish, pour ⅓ of the marinara on the bottom of the pan.
+Top with ⅓ of the eggplant slices, then ⅓ of the ricotta mixture, and 1 cup shredded mozzarella cheese.
+Repeat this sequence an additional 2 times, finishing off the final sprinkling of mozzarella with the remaining ¼ cup Parmesan and more black pepper.
+Lightly grease a sheet of foil and place it on top of the lasagna, greased side down.
+Bake on the middle rack until the eggplant is softened and the cheese is melted, 30 minutes.
+Remove the foil.

-• Preheat broiler to high and transfer lasagna to top rack.
-Broil until cheese is slightly brown and bubbling, 2-3 minutes.
+• Preheat the broiler to high and transfer the lasagna to the top rack.
+Broil until the cheese is slightly brown and bubbling, 2–3 minutes.
 Remove and let cool at least 10 minutes before slicing.
 Garnish with more fresh basil and serve immediately.

 Notes

-Storage: Store the baked lasagna in the fridge for up to 5 days.
+• Storage: Store the eggplant lasagna in an airtight container in the fridge for up to 5 days.
+Reheat slices in the oven or in the microwave until warmed through.

-Freezing: The baked eggplant lasagna will keep well in the freezer for up to 6 months.
-It can be reheated from frozen.
+• Freezing: The baked eggplant lasagna will keep well in the freezer for up to 6 months.
+You can freeze it whole, or freeze individual slices wrapped in foil.
+Reheat in the oven from frozen until warmed through.

 Nutrition